Jendnice/Git_a_Job/notes.md

-  -Update layout to include message and/or links that you want throughout.
-(Logout link, etc.) Can then abstract this out from the individual view files so it's held in one place and only shown when user is logged in.
-(Could do other conditionals here if it makes sense, too.
-Ex.
-If logged out, if logged in, etc. Don't get too crazy with it, though!)
-See Corinna's layout file for how she did it.

   -Error messages.
 See your notes and try to implement based on that.
 (Might still use failure.erb for some and error messages for others?
 See how it goes.)

-  -Update list html <ul> in index file to list it how you want.
-(Or remove it if not necessary.)

   -Above notes, too!
 (README, etc.)